Elevation: 7,724 ft

 Northeast Ridge/Southeast Ridge Loop, Class 2

-Both the Northeast and Southeast Ridge Routes are visible and straightforward from your parking location.
-You’ll find a very short steep section of climbing near the summit along the upper Northeast Ridge.
+Both the northeast and southeast ridges are visible and straightforward from your parking location.
+You’ll find a very short steep section of climbing near the summit along the upper northeast ridge.
 In either direction, the small rocky summit is the only minimal scrambling on the route.
 The summit has a double cairn which undoubtedly has a local story behind it.
-Our trip stats: 1.6 miles with 739 feet of elevation gain.
+Our trip stats: 1.6 miles with 739 feet of elevation gain round trip.

 Full Northeast Ridge, Class 2 by Livingston Douglas

-From US-93, drive 11.3 miles W on Trail Creek Road to the [signed] left/south turn for Bartlett Road.
+From US-93 north of Mackay, drive 11.3 miles west on Trail Creek Road to the [signed] left/south turn for Bartlett Road.
 Drive 0.8 miles on Bartlett Road and park alongside the road just after the road makes a sharp left/north turn.
 The elevation here is 6,670 feet.
-This is the toe of the Northeast Ridge.
+This is the toe of the northeast ridge.